Comparison theorems for the extreme eigenvalues of a random symmetric matrix

 \begin{proof} For a random self-adjoint matrix $\mtx{H}$, introduce the function

-Note that we have incorporated the expectation into the function $f$ to lighten notation.
-The distribution of the random matrix $\mtx{H}$ will always have enough regularity that we can exchange integrals and derivatives with the expectation, and we proceed without further comment on this matter.
+We have incorporated the expectation into the function $f$ to lighten notation.
+The distribution of the random matrix $\mtx{H}$ will always have enough regularity that we can exchange integrals and derivatives with the expectation; we proceed without further comment on this matter.

 Let us begin with the left-hand side of the desired inequality~\eqref{eqn:wx-comp}.
 The first-order Taylor expansion with integral remainder yields

 In the last step, the integral equals $(\econst^{R} - R - 1) / R^2 \eqqcolon g^2 / 2$.